istiaq13/voice2text/README.md

 ## How It Works

-1. *Input*: Users can either upload an audio file or directly input text requirements
+1. **Input Requirements**: Users can upload documents (PDF, Word, Text, Markdown), media files (audio/video), or directly input text requirements
-2. *Transcription*: If an audio file is uploaded, it's sent to Gemini API for transcription
+2. **Text Extraction**: Documents are processed to extract text; audio/video files are transcribed using Gemini AI
-3. *Keyword Selection*: Users select relevant keywords to focus the user story generation
+3. **Keyword Selection**: Users select up to 10 relevant keywords from categorized options or add custom ones.
+AI suggests keywords based on the requirements
+4. **AI Model Selection**: Choose between Gemini AI (cloud-based) or Llama (local, privacy-focused)
-4. *Generation*: The system sends the requirements and keywords to Gemini API
+5. **Story Generation**: The system sends the requirements and keywords to the selected AI model to generate user stories
-5. *Output*: Generated user stories are displayed and can be downloaded as a text file
+6. **Output**: Generated user stories are displayed in standard format and can be downloaded as a text file

 ## Use Cases

-- *Product Managers*: Convert meeting recordings into actionable user stories
+- **Product Managers**: Convert meeting recordings into actionable user stories, or upload requirement documents
-- *Business Analysts*: Transform client requirements into structured development tasks
+- **Business Analysts**: Transform client requirements (documents or recordings) into structured development tasks
-- *Agile Teams*: Quickly generate user stories from verbal discussions
+- **Agile Teams**: Quickly generate user stories from verbal discussions or written specifications
-- *UX Researchers*: Convert user interview recordings into requirements
+- **UX Researchers**: Convert user interview recordings or notes into requirements
+- **Consultants**: Process client documents and generate structured user stories efficiently

 ## Contributing

 Contributions are welcome!
 Here's how you can help:

 1. Fork the repository
-2. Create a feature branch: git checkout -b feature/amazing-feature
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: git commit -m 'Add amazing feature'
+3. Commit your changes: `git commit -m 'Add amazing feature'`
-4. Push to the branch: git push origin feature/amazing-feature
+4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

 Please make sure to update tests as appropriate and follow the code style.